Ringwood Town Council maintains several parks and open spaces.

 Carvers is a large, popular, park located in the heart of Ringwood in Southampton Road.
-There is a cricket pitch and pavilion, a bowling club and green, as well as a play area and of course the Skate Park.
+There is a cricket pitch (Fees - PDF) and pavilion, a bowling club and green, as well as a play area and of course the Skate Park.

 War Memorial Ground